dontrolle/windowsterminal/README.md

 ### settings.json

 Clone, and do one of the following:
-* 1. Setup a hardlink to the directory where Terminal looks for its config file, or
-* 2. Manually copy the `settings.json` file to the directory where Terminal looks for its config file.

 #### 1. Setup hardlink to Terminal config settings file

+Setup a hardlink to the directory where Terminal looks for its config file:

 * `git clone` repo - in the following, we assume cloned into `C:\src\windowsterminal`
 * Locate current `settings.json` in `[user-dir]\AppData\Local\Packages\Microsoft.WindowsTerminal[...]\LocalState`